City-Owned Land Sale Programs

 Adjacent Neighbors Land Acquisition Program

-The Adjacent Neighbors Land Acquisition Program (ANLAP) makes City land available to adjacent property owners for a discounted price.
+The Adjacent Neighbors Land Acquisition Program (ANLAP) made City land available to adjacent property owners for a discounted price.
 The purchaser must own one or more contiguous parcels of real property immediately adjacent to the City-owned parcel.
 At least one of the parcels must be occupied by the purchaser as a primary residence.
 During the first 10 years of ownership, the land must be used for open space, a garage or an addition to the main residence.